nghianghesi/AsyncCaching/README.md

 # Then
 Even with just small memory capacity, almost un-limit number of tasks can be queued, and Async can be as is, no need complex design for throttling, re-circle tasks, caching ...
-For ex: in DemoApp, **10000 tasks** queued by as-is Async-programing and run properly, stable, and fast as normal.
+For ex: in DemoApp, **10000++ tasks** queued by as-is Async-programing and run properly, stable, and fast as normal.

 # Demo
-The POC include of
+The demo is a very common case: call time-consuming service api, then handle response.
+It includes
 - DemoErrorApp, this is demo for very common Async code, which 2000 task would quickly got Memeory overflow exception when run with -Xmx64m (assume memory is limitted)
 - asyncMemManager.server, this is Spring boot based async memCache server, it's not like others memCach like Rdis or memcached.org.
 It's specifically designed for AsyncMemManager which
     + Auto remove object after single retrieving